ChronoByte404/TheMechanic57/README.md

 # About me.

 I'm an 18 year old freelance developer and student.
-Looking for work.

 I am interested in AI, Home Automation Systems and Natural Language UIs.
 Soon to be studying Artificial Intelligence.